paulscherrerinstitute/pylauncher/Readme.md

 }
 ```

-Parameter `command` specifies the main layout of command, where each '{}' represents a configurable argument.
-In addition `arg_flags` specifies if any of this arguments has a flag (switch).
+Parameter `command` specifies the main layout of command, where each '{}' represents an argument.
+In addition parameter `arg_flags` specifies if any of this arguments has a flag (switch).
 Example above shows a definition of type "my-type" which opens a pylauncher application.
 So defined type will result in a shell command `pylauncher --style <arg1> <arg2> <arg3>`.

+> If `arg_flags` is not defined it equals to `arg_flags= ["", "",  ... , ""]`

-When preparing a menu, custom item type can be included using following syntax.
+So defined type can be used in a menu definition with following syntax.

 ``` json